krashanoff/senv/README.md

 # senv

-A crappy (but correct) shell-agnostic intermediate representation of `.env` files.
+A crappy (but mostly correct) shell-agnostic intermediate representation of `.env` files.

+## Stuff That Needs Doing

+- [ ] Support escaped characters
+- [ ] Support things like '/'s and stuff

 ## Usage